candantunamesut/DSA210-Term-Project/README.md

 Regression RMSE: 6909439.59 (6.9 Million Dollars) - this value represents how far off the average prediction of the model is from the actual value of box office revenue.
 6.9 million is a high value and could be due to the high variation value of the dataset

+Precision: 0.63
+Recall: 0.63
+F1 Score: 0.63

 Classification Accuracy: 0.63 - Model is predicting low/high box office revenue data correctly %63 of the time. %63 signifies that the prediction of the model is better than a completely random guess (of %50 correctness), yet it is not nearly accurate enough.
 This could be due to the features scores, genre or genre interest are not major predictors of box office revenue as supported by the test results done in the score vs box office revenue part of the project.
 (Accuracy was found to be %63 using logistic regresssion and %62 using random forest accuracy testing)
 - Used weighted classes to ensure balance in low-high revenue classes.
 - After applying cross validation, the classification accuracy remained nearly the same - we can conclude there is no overfitting.

 ## Findings:
 - As presented in the previous score vs box office data revenue part of the project, critic scores or audience scores are not strongly correlated with box office revenue.